- Boxes Photograph

 Comments over the years, from a whole range of training participants, include:

 We use these 8 ground rules.
 You may want to add others and/or negotiate them with the group you are working with:

-In our training session on 4th October 2022, we discussed ground rules and identified these:
+In our training session on 9th October 2023, we will discuss ground rules and add the ones that you identify.